 This will keep for up to 10 days in the fridge or 6 months in the freezer.

-There are a lot of ways to use your lobster stock (probably more than you think).
+- There are a lot of ways to use your lobster stock (probably more than you think).
 One particularly decadent yet easy-to-make dish is lobster risotto.
 This traditional dish from Sardinia uses "leftover" lobster meat from the body as opposed to the claws and tail, which usually get eaten first.
-Check out this recipe for lobster risotto.